Facebook Down $80 Billion In Market Value; Playboy, SpaceX, Tesla Hit Delete

 The social media platform is dealing with more than just decreased user engagement and stock loss — it's also facing a host of legal and regulatory issues.
 The Federal Trade Commission confirmed earlier this week that Facebook is under investigation for the possible misuse of the personal information of as many as 50 million of its users.

-Zuckerberg told CNN last week that he's "not sure" if Facebook should be regulated.
+Zuckerberg told CNN last week that he is "not sure" whether Facebook should be regulated.
 "I actually think the question is more, what is the right regulation rather than 'Yes or no, should it be regulated?' " he said.

-The CEO also said that he is "sure someone's trying" to use the platform to interfere with U.S. midterm elections, and that the company is trying to prevent that with new transparency measures.
+The CEO also said that he is "sure someone's trying" to use the platform to interfere with U.S. midterm elections and that the company is trying to prevent that with new transparency measures.

 "Last week showed how much more work we need to do to enforce our policies and help people understand how Facebook works and the choices they have over their data," Facebook Chief Privacy Officer Erin Egan and Deputy General Counsel Ashlie Beringer said in a statement.
 "We're taking additional steps in the coming weeks to put people more in control of their privacy."

-These changes have made it simpler for Facebook users to see what information they've shared with the platform, but it's clear that the company hasn't mollified its content creators or investors.
+These changes have made it simpler for Facebook users to see what information they've shared with the platform, but it is clear that the company hasn't mollified its content creators or investors.